Governance and Code Of Ethics

 - The Board Chairman is accountable for ensuring directors receive initial and ongoing education to enable them to fulfill their fiduciary and oversight responsibilities.

-- The President and CEO is responsible for ensuring that management is sufficiently responsive to directors’ knowledge requirements with respect to Company operations.
+- The President and CEO1 is responsible for ensuring that management is sufficiently responsive to directors’ knowledge requirements with respect to Company operations.

 - Directors have a responsibility to understand their governance duties and obligations, to identify their education requirements and to request information and knowledge resources.

-- The Corporate Secretary is responsible for ensuring the adequacy and currency of governance policies, procedures and guidance, keeping directors apprised of new governance developments.
+- The Corporate Secretary is responsible for ensuring the adequacy and currency of governance policies, procedures and guidance, keeping directors apprised of new governance developments save where such functions have been outsourced to Sagicor Group Jamaica Limited.

 Election, terms, re-election and retirement